programming the Falcon030

 All longwords/entries of a cache line share the same tag value (the 24 most significant address bits).

 The instruction cache is fairly simple.
 Instructions are loaded into the instruction cache, one longword at a time as the instructions are fetched from memory.
-Whenever an instruction is executed multiple times and the memory address of the instruction is present in the cache, the instructon is fetched from the cache rather than from memory.
+Whenever an instruction is executed multiple times and the memory address of the instruction is present in the cache, the instruction is fetched from the cache rather than from memory.

 Even without taking the instruction cache into consideration when writing code you will benefit from it, but with some extra care you can easily boost the performance of your code even more:

-• UNWIND LOOPS
+• UNROLL LOOPS

-Unwind loops to maximize the use of the cache, but make sure the size of the loop does not exceed 256 bytes.
+Unroll loops to maximize the use of the cache, but make sure the size of the loop does not exceed 256 bytes.

 • INLINE SMALL SUBROUTINES (FUNCTIONS)